-- Building 5 kitchens at 5 Secondary Schools to feed around 2,500 students
+- Built 5 kitchens at 5 Secondary Schools to feed around 2,500 students

-- School fees for 15 School of Nursing students
+- Paid school fees for 30 School of Nursing students and Medical students

-- School supplies, books and around 250 school uniforms for students unable to attend school otherwise
+- Paid school supplies, books and around 450 school uniforms for students unable to attend school otherwise;

-- Building around 10 houses for families living in dire poverty
+- Built 25 houses for families living in dire poverty;

-- Surgeries including tubal ligations for women; medicine, hospital stays, prosthetic legs and transportation for patients
+- Paid for surgeries including tubal ligations for women; medicine, hospital stays, prosthetic legs and transportation for patients;

-- Donations to the Poor fund at hospital for food for patients
+- Donated to the Poor fund at hospital for food for patients;

 Our aim is to help the children of Tanzania by giving them an education, by supporting Women's Cooperatives with Income Generating Projects of their choosing so they can better support their children and families, but also to respond to the immediate needs of the poorest of the poor by improving their healthcare and living conditions .